Our founder, Miles Burke, explains how a start-up idea bubbled away at the back of his mind for over a decade before becoming a reality.

 - Open door policy with me always being available to the team

-- A lateral organization chart, where everyone is encouraged to speak their mind
+- A lateral organisation chart, where everyone is encouraged to speak their mind

 Experiments we’ve undertaken have included daily stand up meetings, town-hall meetings where everyone has a say, rewards anonymous suggestion box, and a plethora of different software tools.